 As exploration geologist for a Rome-based Canadian company, I kept using Esri ArcGIS for mapping purposes and IHS Kingdom for seismic data interpretation and geological modeling.
 Graphics work were carried out through Deneba Canvas (that also has GIS and seismic interpretation capabilities) and some Photoshop and/or Gimp software (as well as Irfanview, Paint-NET) for geological imagery.

 I had been using Joomla for my personal websites, so I created the company’s website based on that CMS.
 Later I switched to WordPress for my personal websites.

 In the meantime, I had abandoned the opensource battle (out of frustration) and switched to Apple Macintosh computers for personal use (OSX-based Macbooks).

-Working in a factory, I returned to CorelDraw! for managing the labels I had to print on professional plotter/cutters.
+Working in a factory after losing my geology job, I returned to CorelDraw! for managing the labels I had to print on professional plotter/cutters.

 During leisure times, I had been using some music recording software such as Audacity.